Skip to content

 Instrumenting Common App Frameworks

-In cases where you are leveraging frameworks like Langchain or LlamaIndex, TruLens instruments the framework for you.
-To take advantage of this instrumentation, you can simply use TruChain (Read more)for Langchain apps or TruLlama (Read more)for LlamaIndex apps to wrap your application.
+In cases where you are leveraging frameworks like LangChain, LangGraph and LlamaIndex, TruLens instruments the framework for you.
+To take advantage of this instrumentation, you can simply use TruChain (Read more) for LangChain, TruGraph (Read more) for LangGraph, or TruLlama (Read more) for LlamaIndex to wrap your application.

 Example